kubeshop/testkube/docs/docs/9-contributing/contributing.md

 ## **General Guidance for Contributing to a Testkube Project**

-Anyone is welcome and ecouraged to help in Testkube development; much opportunity for enhancement exists.
+Anyone is welcome and encouraged to help in Testkube development; much opportunity for enhancement exists.

 We would like to limit technical debt from the beginning, so we have defined simple rules when adding code into Testkube repo.